deval-patel/ollehtO_Py/README.md

  	    random_move: return a move object with a random valid row and column.
  	    best_move: return a move object for a move with the most returns.
  	    worst_move: return a move object for a move with the fewest returns.

+*othello.Controllers:* The package containing the game controllers:

+    *.controller:*
+ 	    The abstract super class for all other controllers.
+ 	    play: continuously get moves from the player who has the turn.
+ 	    print_state: print the current board state to the console.
+ 	    print_move: print the details of the last move made to the console.
+ 	    print_winner: print the final board state and the winner of the game.

+ 	    *subclasses:*
+ 	        user_vs_user
+ 	        user_vs_easy
+ 	        user_vs_medium
+ 	        user_vs_hard

+ 	*.user_vs_user*
+ 	    Controller that instantiates two player_human objects and plays the game by calling the superclass play() method.

+    *.user_vs_easy*
+ 	    Controller that instantiates a player_human object and an easy AI.
+ 	    This class plays the game through the main method by calling the superclass play() method.

+ 	*.user_vs_medium*
+ 	    Controller that instantiates a player_human objects and a medium AI.
+ 	    This class plays the game through the main method by calling the superclass play() method.

+ 	*.user_vs_hard*
+ 	    Controller that instantiates a player_human objects and a hard AI.
+ 	    This class plays the game through the main method by calling the superclass play() method.

 **Addendum**

 *Deval Patel:*